clear-code/lua-web-driver/docs/tutorial/index.md

 driver:stop()
 ```

-## Serialize to website {#serialize-to-website}
+## Serialize to Website {#serialize-to-website}

-You can use [`Session.xml`][session-xml] to serialize a website as XML.
+You can use [`Session.xml`][session-xml] to serialize a Website as XML.

-First of all, you visit to a website to serialize as below example.
+First of all, you visit to a Website to serialize as below example.

 Second, you call [`Session.xml`][session-xml].

-Then you can serialize a current website as XML.
+Then you can serialize a current Website as XML.
 You can use this XML as Lua's string.

 Example: